dirkaaa/task-app/documentation.md

 **Response:**
 - `200 OK` with created user details.
 - `409 Conflict` if username is not unique.
-- `406 Not Acceptable` if user cannot be created.
+- `406 Not Acceptable` if user cannot be created (has invalid properties).

 ---